 - Hysteresis and Switching Points:

 The switching point of the relay should be clearly separated.
-The different relays have the different hysteresis and each relay has its own efficiency for the hysteresis.
+The different relays have different hysteresis and each relay has its own efficiency for the hysteresis.
 The electromechanical relays are the relays with the strong hysteresis and switching points while the other relays have the lower hysteresis.

 - Short Lifetime of Relays: